Business Analyst Quick Start¶

 On the right sidebar, click to open the Details panel (marked with an “i”).

-Under Status, click Compute.
-Refresh the count of records.
+Under Status, click Compute, and then click to refresh the count of records.

 Observe the Schema¶